CPlusPatch/web-business/README.md

 mogrify -path . -auto-orient -thumbnail 250x *.png
 ```

-## Writing custom templates
+## Writing custom templates (outdated)

-To add custom templates to the CMS block system, open the `templates/` directory, then create two files inside a category folder: `TemplateName.vue` and `TemplateName.js`.
+To add custom templates to the CMS block system, open the `templates/` directory, then create two files inside a category folder: `TemplateName.vue` and `TemplateName.json`.
 You may also create new folders, the location doesn't matter as long as it's inside `templates/`.

 Inside the `.vue` file you may write a new Vue component.
 You will need to add this block of code: